 - 2024 CREATE Act: This bipartisan effort proposes the establishment of a national resource for AI research to bolster research and development in the US.

-Similar to GDPR adherence, American companies and attorneys conducting business overseas must similarly comply with the EU AI Act.
+Much like GDPR adherence, American companies and attorneys conducting business overseas must similarly comply with the EU AI Act.
 For firms handling cross-border cases, the EU's influence reinforces the need to keep pace with global developments to mitigate liability.

 Until the federal government catches up, states are filling the legislative void.
 Multiple states, including California, Utah, Tennessee and New York, have passed AI legislation, although each of these laws seemingly focuses on a specific use of AI, such as deep fakes in Tennessee.